Education and Schools in Zambia

 There are no government-run pre-schools or kindergartens; these schools are mostly run by churches or community groups.

 Zambia’s public schooling system is grossly underfunded and many schools lack adequate resources, facilities and teaching staff.
 While adequate schooling may be available in the major cities, schools in the rural areas are sometimes no more than a mud hut, serving a very large geographical area.
-Children in the rural areas are often required to travel long distances to get to school in the mornings, often making this journey on foot.

 Private schools in Zambia